 By controlling for the menstrual cycle and hormonal contraceptive use, Dr. Boivin shows, in the Proceedings of the National Academy of Sciences (PNAS), that the body clock affects sleep and alertness differently in men and women.

-“For a similar sleep schedule, we find that women’s body clock causes them to fall asleep and wake up earlier than men.
+“For a good, comfortable sleep, we find that women’s body clock causes them to fall asleep and wake up earlier than men.
 The reason is simple: their body clock is shifted to a more easterly time zone,” says the Director of the Centre for Study and Treatment of Circadian Rhythms at the Douglas Institute, one of the research centres of the CIUSSS de l’Ouest-de-l’Île-de-Montréal.

 And, she adds, “This observed difference between the sexes is essential for understanding why women are more prone to disturbed sleep than men.”